material-components/material-components/CONTRIBUTING.md

 # Contributing

-Material Components is an open source project that accepts contributionsfrom community members.
+Material Components is an open source project that accepts contributions from community members.

 Want to contribute?
 Great!
 First, read this page (including the [small print](#the-small-print)).